-Rosie is a 3rd Year BBSRC-funded PhD researcher in Microbial Evolution with a particular focus on antibiotic resistance in clinical Escherichia coli.
+Rosie is a final year BBSRC-funded PhD researcher in Microbial Evolution with a particular focus on antibiotic resistance in clinical Escherichia coli.

 She uses a clinical panel of multidrug resistant E. coli from Greater Manchester to determine how diversity within the same species impacts selection for Antimicrobial resistance through mutation and horizontal gene transfer.
 This has included looking at the fitness costs (growth impact) associated with multidrug resistance.